szqmtl/aws-alexa-workshop-smarthome-ui/README.md

 ## Notes

-There are some info missed in this sample especially for newbie like me.
+There are some info missed in this example especially for a newbie like me.
 Here are the info:
   1. Create a policy like the follow which is a working version for testing.
 You might limit `*` to the actual access right according to the build logs.
   ```json
   {